didiersmith/steve/chapters/permanent-schizophrenia.md

 "What's the chemical reaction?"

 "The combustion of hydrocarbons.
-You have similar machines in StevieNix!
+You have similar machines in StevieNix.
 I think you call them, diesel generators?"

 Xavier swore.
 He'd counted over a dozen diesel generators on his tour.
 His exhaustion wasn't caused by the recent stress - it was due to the generators burning all the oxygen in the ship.
 Levels were already high enough to give any health and safety inspector a stroke, and at the current rate, his entire crew would be long dead by the time The Building drifted out of the CORP in roughly ten hours.